drummondlab/drummondlab.github.io/team/_posts/2011-10-02-kerry-samerotte.md

 image: /assets/images/team/kerry-samerotte.png
 alum: true
 ---
-Kerry, co-advised by [Dan Hartl], earned her Ph.D. from [Harvard] for her thesis ["The selective cost of misfolded proteins and a concomitant evolutionary adaptation."][thesis]
+Dr. Geiler-Samerotte, co-advised by [Dan Hartl], earned her Ph.D. from [Harvard] in the lab for her thesis ["The selective cost of misfolded proteins and a concomitant evolutionary adaptation."][thesis]
 She then did research as a postdoctoral scholar with [Mark Siegal] at NYU and [Dmitri Petrov] at Stanford.

 [Dan Hartl]: http://www.oeb.harvard.edu/faculty/hartl/hartl-oeb.html
 [Harvard]: http://www.harvard.edu